hrosegalb/spam-musubayes/README.md

 # spam-musubayes
-A program that classifies spam versus non-spam emails using Naïve Bayes.
+A program that classifies spam versus non-spam emails in the Spambase data set using Naïve Bayes.

 # License
 Copyright 2018 Hannah Galbraith